purpose¶

 so do not hesitate to define nested layouts

-with flex’s in grid’s in flex’s in grid’s or the other way around, of course
+with flex’s in grid’s in flex’s in grid’s ... as neededthis is why the

 mimick the layout below